 Located in ‘Iao Valley, the Hawai'i Nature Center features an Interactive Science Arcade.
-Here, more than thirty hands-on exhibits will help you learn about Maui’s natural environment.
-You can even "experience" life as a dragonfly, simulating the ability to see a hundred directions at once.
+Here, more than 30 hands-on exhibits will help you learn about Maui’s natural environment.
+You can even "experience" life as a dragonfly, simulating its ability to see in all directions at once.
 There is also a Rainforest Wilderness Walk guided by naturalists who interpret the culture and the natural history of ‘Iao Valley.

 Known as "Dig Me" beach among the local teens, Ka‘anapali Beach is one of Maui’s best beaches.
 It is four miles long, with grainy gold sand as far as the eye can see.
 The beach parallels the sea channel through most of its length and has a paved beach walk.
 Summertime swimming is excellent.
 Various beach activity vendors offer nearly every type of water activity and equipment.

 There are hundreds of miles of hiking trails on Maui, but only three of the trailheads are marked: Haleakala; Polipoli, a large upland forest; and ‘Ohe‘o Gulch in Kipahulu, a moderate, four-mile walk along a stream, past waterfalls, and through bamboo forests.
 Haleakala National Park rangers lead regularly scheduled hikes and you can also hike trails on your own.

-Ancient Lahaina Pali Trail traverses the location of the sixteenth-century Pi‘ilani Highway, the first walking path built around the island.
-Remnants of it still remain.
+Ancient Lahaina Pali Trail traverses the location of the 16th-century Pi‘ilani Highway, the first walking path built around the island.
+Remnants of it remain.

 Snorkeling gear can be rented for as little as $15 — a bargain when you consider the rare and wonderful sights that you’ll see underwater.
 Five of the best spots on Maui to snorkel and dive are Honolua Bay, ‘Ahihi-Kina‘u Bay, Ka‘anapali’s Pu‘u Keka‘a or Black Rock, and Wailea’s ‘Ulua Beach.